 The stability of a bicycle depends on its speed and its weight.
 Stability has both advantages and disadvantages.
 The explanation is split into the following four points:

 A stationary bicycle is completely unstable, and when mounted by a rider, it can only stay upright thanks to the balancing skills of the rider.
-Balancing is a delicate combination of steering impulses and body weight displacement.
+Balancing is a delicate combination of steering and body movements.
 During balancing, the rider keeps the combined center of mass of rider and bicycle above the tipping point.
 (The tipping point is straight above the line that connects the two contact points of the tires with the road surface.)
 If the center of mass lies to the left of the tipping point, you fall to the left, and if it lies to the right, you fall to the right.

 Both a heavy and light bicycle fall over when they are stationary.
 However, the difference between a heavy and light bicycle is that steering impulses and body weight displacements of the rider (the input) are less effective on a heavy than on a light bicycle.
 This goes in both ways:

 - For a bicycle in a stable position (e.g., upright at high speed), rider input is less distorting as the bicycle is heavier.

 - For a bicycle in an unstable position (e.g., tipped over at low speed), corrective rider input is less effective as the bicycle is heavier.

 The increase in stability with speed is a nice property that we can use to our advantage.
 For example, some cyclists have difficulties with riding off.
 Instead of balancing the bicycle at low speed, these cyclists can better practice on speeding up as fast as possible (i.e., accelerating).